 Sometimes our visitors ask, “What do you do for the rest of the year?”
 The answer is – “A lot!”
 It takes eight to ten years to grow a Christmas Tree, and there are many tasks to be done between planting and harvest.

-Each spring, we take down the winter fence that keeps out hungry deer.
-Then we get busy planting, watering, and fertilizing trees in a new section of the field, and replacing trees harvested the previous year, and those lost over the winter.
+Each spring, we get busy planting, watering, and fertilizing trees in the field, and replacing trees harvested the previous year, and those lost over the winter.

 All summer we’re mowing grass and controlling weeds.
-In mid-summer we prune the trees to maintain straight ‘leaders’; and then in late summer, we prune each tree individually again, to bring it as close as possible to an ideal form.
+From late summer we prune each tree individually, by hand, to maintain a straight ‘leader’; and to bring it as close as possible to an ideal form.
 “Good pruning is a combination of Botany and Bonsai!”

-Then each fall we mow our pollinator habitat meadows and set up the deer fence again for the winter.
+Then each fall we mow our pollinator habitat meadows and get ready again for winter.

 When winter comes, we walk the deer fence to check for problems, but most of our work is indoors, preparing for the coming year.
 We order trees, tools, and supplies, repair equipment, and catch up with bookkeeping and paperwork.

 As in any occupation, there is always more to learn.
 New research is published regularly, and there are professional conferences to attend.
 Improving our techniques is a constant process.
-Always eager to be learning and improving, Peter has served for several years on the Board of Directors of the Christmas Tree Farmers Association of New York and is now President-Elect.
+Always eager to be learning and improving, Peter has served as president, and for several years on the Board of the Christmas Tree Farmers Association of New York.